tmfontan/Mothership-Attendance/README.md

 ![Alt Text](Screenshots/Social_Media_Image.png)

-Mothership Attendance is a Java Swing/AWT application which functions as an attendance recording tool for a group of custom created attendee accounts.
+Mothership Attendance is a Java Swing / AWT application which functions as an attendance recording tool for a group of custom created attendee accounts.
 Other than the previously mentioned process, the application also gives user’s access to four separate features depending on the their selected account type.
-A list of these functions is provided below:
+A list of these additional features is provided below:

 *	Profile Customization
 *	Course Creation / Management
 *	Attendee Chat Interface
 *	Attendance Record Manipulation

-The functions mentioned above, and their processes of implementation will be explained in depth further on.
+The features mentioned above, and their processes of implementation will be explained in depth further on.

-Upon starting the application, users are first greeted with an introductory screen that displays a progress bar and the project’s logo.
+Upon starting the application, users are first greeted with an introductory screen that displays both a progress bar and the project’s logo.
 The progress bar will continuously load while the application creates instances of certain overhead classes which it will need in order to function.
-While this occurs, a GIF image displaying multiple nature images will loop in the background until the current instance of the application has finished its preparation.
-The figures below show how the project may appear during this segment:
+While this occurs, a GIF image displaying multiple nature-scenic images will loop in the background until the current instance of the application has finished its preparation.
+The figures below show how the application may appear during this segment:

 ![Alt Text](Screenshots/divider_line_neon.png)
 ![Alt Text](Screenshots/Screenshot_1.png)